João Guimarães Rosa: Sagarana

-Although Guimarães Rosa began to write with poetry, his only volume of verse, “Magma”, was relinquished by the author and was only published posthumously.
+Although Guimarães Rosa began to write with poetry, his only volume of verse, "Magma", was relinquished by the author and was only published posthumously.
 In turn, Rosa began pursuing a literary career by inscribing a collection of twelve short-novels in a contest, in 1938, whose jury was chaired by the then already prestigious Graciliano Ramos.
 The older writer denied him the first prize.
 Ramos himself later explained his devaluation of the first drafts of a work later known as Sagarana: in spite of the author's talent and the many beauties of the collection, he thought that the uneven quality of the stories and their often exaggeratedly long passages resulted in a work that was incoherent and immature.

 Guimarães Rosa extenuously reviewed his work, until finally considering it ready for publication only in 1946.

-In its mature form, already noticeable in Sagarana, Rosa's style vastly differs from that of Ramos.
-The latter's succinct, dry expression is in harsh contrast with the former's exuberance of detail and quality of language, rich in vocabulary and adventurous in its exploration of the grammar of the Portuguese language, qualities the Ramos himself would endow as his fellow writer's greatest virtues.
+In its mature form, already noticeable in Sagarana, Rosa's style differs from that of Ramos.
+The latter's succinct, dry expression is in contrast with the former's detail and quality of language, rich in vocabulary and adventurous in its exploration of the grammar of the Portuguese language, qualities the Ramos himself would endow as his fellow writer's greatest virtues.

-“Sagarana” is a portmanteau word crafted from the union of “saga” (homonym in Portuguese for saga) and “rana” (Tupi for “in the manner of”), thus translating as “(stories) in the manner of folk legends”.
+"Sagarana" is a portmanteau word crafted from the union of "saga" (homonym in Portuguese for saga) and "rana" (Tupi for "in the manner of"), thus translating as "(stories) in the manner of folk legends".
 The book is composed of nine short novels, three less than the original version submitted to the contest eight years earlier.
 All of these find their setting in the sertão and nearly all revolve around the figure of the jagunço, a mercenary-like figure that serves as a militia to farmers and secures the order in the Brazilian backlands.
 Rosa, however, would craft this outlaw manner of living to a type of existential condition according to which bravery and faith are the two driving forces of life.
 Antonio Candido related this treatment to a view of the jagunço that was inspired by the medieval knights and their values.